 When selecting the best WiFi mapping software available, we’ve placed emphasis on ease of use as this article is intended primarily for regular home users who wish to improve the quality of their WiFi.
 But ease of use isn’t the only criteria we’ve considered.
 Features, price, and support are all just as important, and our choice of the best WiFi mapping software reflects this.

-NetSpot is a tried and tested WiFi heatmapper with two distinct WiFi analysis modes, and a user interface so simple that anyone can use it without reading the manual.
+NetSpot is a tried and tested WiFi heatmapper with three distinct WiFi analysis modes, and a user interface so simple that anyone can use it without reading the manual.

-To create a WiFi heat map with NetSpot, just start the application, switch to Survey Mode and click on the “Start a new survey” option.
+To create a WiFi heat map with NetSpot, just start the application, switch to Survey Mode and click the Create new… survey button.
 Pick a name for your survey project and select the correct settings for it.
 Next, either draw a new map of the area you wish to survey or upload an existing one.
 NetSpot will then instruct you to walk from spot to spot on the map until you’ve covered it all.
 As you can see, creating a WiFi heat map with NetSpot is extremely simplyand quick.

 NetSpot works on Mac and Windows and is available for free.
 Free 7-day activation codes of NetSpot PRO are available upon request.
 NetSpot PRO can capture up to 50 zones per project and up to 50 snapshots per zone.
 In total, NetSpot Pro is able to record 500 data points per a single heat map and visualize an unlimited number of access points.